ianperrin/MMM-Formula1/README.md

 # MagicMirror Module: MMM-Formula1
-A MagicMirror Module for displaying standings for the Formula 1 drivers and constructors championships.
+A MagicMirror Module for displaying Formula 1 standings and race schedule.

 ## Example